zdravkov/kendo-docs/api/web/contextmenu.md

 ##### e.type `String`

-The event type as a string - "close".
+The event type as a string - "open".

 ##### e.target `Element`